FinnNahon/finnnahon.github.io/content/posts/touchdown_in_bali.md

 ## the airport

 I Gusti Ngurah Rai Airport was bit of a wakeup call as to where we were - immediately we were being harassed by locals and I had made the mistake of trusting one of the airport guides (who was behind customs, mind you) to take us through security.
 We ended up giving him an oversized tip for his 'help' in carrying our bags about 30 metres.
 Lesson learnt.
-After trying to connect to our roaming data, we gave up and took one of the many drivers at the airport up on his offer to drive us to our hotel.
+After trying to connect to our roaming data, we gave up and took one of drivers at the airport up on his offer to drive us to our hotel.
 It was 10.30pm and we were tired and just wanted to get to our room.
 The drive there was fairly effortless, and we checked in with no issues.

 ## the first evening